 Command Line Reference

-tool automates file updates and Git operations using commands defined in your configuration file.
+The repver tool automates file updates and Git operations using commands defined in your configuration file.

-file is located.
+To use the command, you must run it from the root of your repository where the .repver file is located.
 If you configure Git operations, this is required to be the root of the Git repository as well.

 Usage